MetaSUB/CAP2/README.md

 This repository contains code for the second version of the MetaSUB Core Analysis Pipeline.
 This pipeline is in Beta and under development.

+Documentation for the CAP may be found [here](https://metasub.github.io/CAP2/).

 ## Major Changes and Goals

 There are a number of important changes from CAP1 to CAP2